northbynate/tutorials/jupyterlab_tutorial.md

 Now the R kernel will be available ***the next time you start the jupyterlab server***

 ## To make the BASH kernel available to jupyterlab notebooks:
 Once connected, open a terminal window from within jupyterlab (file->new->terminal) and enter the following commands one line at a time.
 Note the ***--user*** option on the first line.
 This flag circumvents the need for root access when installing python packages on kamiak.
-Note: you don't need this kernel to use bash.
-Python has packages that allow you to interact with bash and you can access a terminal window from within Jupyter.
-You only really need this option if all of the code in your notebook will be written in bash.
+Note: you don't need this kernel to use BASH Python has packages that allow you to interact with BASH and you can access a terminal window from within Jupyter.
+You only really need this option if all of the code in your notebook will be written in BASH.

 ```bash